TGI Fridays: Bankruptcy

 In September 2024, TGI Fridays lost day-to-day control of its assets after failing to submit documents to bondholders on time, with consulting firm FTI Consulting taking temporary control.
 As a result, Hostmore LLC, the owner of TGI Friday's UK restaurants, dropped its plans to acquire TGI Fridays and went into administration, putting an estimated 4,500 jobs at risk.
 A month later, on October 7, 2024, private equity firms Calveton UK and Breal Capital acquired 51 sites and saved 2,389 jobs, but didn't acquire 35 sites which immediately closed, resulting in the loss of 1,012 jobs.

 On October 19, 2024, TGI Fridays announced it was seeking financing as it warned that it was preparing to file for Chapter 11 bankruptcy in the United States within the coming weeks.
 The company blamed its bankruptcy on rising interest rates, increased competition and heavy debt.
 On November 2, 2024, TGI Fridays filed for Chapter 11 bankruptcy.
 The company's press release specifically cited its capital structure as one primary driver of its bankruptcy filing.

 On January 2, 2025, it was announced that former CEO Ray Blanchette and his company Sugarloaf Hospitality – which owns seven TGI Fridays franchised restaurants in the US – had been chosen to manage all of TGI Friday's franchised restaurants worldwide.
 It was also announced that nine of the company's 39 corporate-owned restaurants had been sold to MERA Corp, a TGI Fridays franchisee based in Cancún, Mexico, for $34.5 million, outbidding Blanchette – who had made a bid of $30 million – for the locations.
 The sale allows TGI Fridays to repay its $23.9 million bankruptcy loan, with about $8 million in cash left over.
 On January 29, 2025, it was announced TGI Fridays UK's flagship restaurant in Leicester Square, London, had closed down.
 On January 30, 2025, it was reported that 30 more locations had closed, which left the chain with only around 100 locations remaining in the US.

 On February 3, 2025, it was announced that 19 of TGI Fridays' corporate-owned restaurants had been sold to two separate franchisees: three to Sugarloaf Hospitality and 16 to Yadav Enterprises, and that TGI Fridays had rejected the leases for six more restaurants.

-On 31 October, 2025, it was announced that Sugarloaf TGIF Management had acquired TGI Friday's 49 UK restaurants from Calveton UK and Breal Capital as part of a international consolidation of the brand under Ray Blanchette.
+On 31 October 2025, it was announced that Sugarloaf TGIF Management had acquired TGI Friday's 49 UK restaurants from Calveton UK and Breal Capital as part of an international consolidation of the brand under Ray Blanchette.
 Sugarloaf is establishing a UK-led management team for the restaurants.
+However, less than three months later, on 14 January 2026, TGI Fridays closed 16 restaurants and went into administration for the second time in a year.